urgent-challenge/urgent2024_analysis/README.md

 ### WADA-SNR

-The [WADA-SNR algorithm](https://www.isca-archive.org/interspeech_2008/kim08e_interspeech.html) was adopted to roughly analyze the signal-to-noise ratio (SNR) distribution of the [datasets](https://huggingface.co/datasets/urgent-challenge/urgent2024_official) used in the URGENT 2024 Speech Enhancement Challenge.
-Our implementation of the WADA-SNR algorithm is provided at [wada_snr/calculate_wada_snr.py](wada_snr/calculate_wada_snr.py).
+The [WADA-SNR algorithm](https://www.isca-archive.org/interspeech_2008/kim08e_interspeech.html) was adopted to roughly analyze the signal-to-noise ratio (SNR) distribution of the reference speech samples in the [datasets](https://huggingface.co/datasets/urgent-challenge/urgent2024_official) used in the URGENT 2024 Speech Enhancement Challenge.
+Our implementation of the WADA-SNR algorithm is provided at [wada_snr/](wada_snr/).
 The analysis results can be found below:

 ![wada_snr/wada_snr_analysis.png](wada_snr/wada_snr_analysis.png)